From Visual3D Wiki Documentation

 Right Hand Rule

-All joint angles are treated the same in Visual3D, so the direction of positive angle is determined with respect to the segment coordinate system of the reference segment; using the Right Hand Rule.
+However, all joint angles are treated the same in Visual3D, so the direction of positive angle is determined with respect to the segment coordinate system of the reference segment; using the Right Hand Rule.

 The result of this decision is that flexion/extension has the same sign for left and right legs, but inward/outward rotation and abduction/adduction have opposite signs.